iluwatar/java-design-patterns/property/README.md

 ## Intent of Property Design Pattern

-The Property design pattern allows dynamic addition, removal, or modification of properties of an object at runtime.
+The Property design pattern in Java allows dynamic addition, removal, or modification of object properties, offering a flexible solution for developers to customize object attributes at runtime.

 ## Detailed Explanation of Property Pattern with Real-World Examples